Asian carp: Field actions

 These fish are thought to be highly detrimental to the environment in parts of the United States.
 Because of these concerns, the U.S. Fish and Wildlife Service convened stakeholders to develop a national plan for the management and control of invasive Asian carp (referring to bighead, silver, black, and grass carp).
 The plan was accepted by the National Aquatic Nuisance Species Task Force in the fall of 2007.

-As of 2016, efforts were being made to reintroduce alligator gar between Tennessee and Illinois as part of an effort to control Asian carp.
+As of 2016, efforts were underway to reintroduce alligator gar between Tennessee and Illinois as part of a program to control Asian carp.

-In 2019, Kentucky declared "War on Carp" and started to use electro-fishing and sonic devices to remove 5 million pounds of Asian carp from Lake Barkley and Kentucky Lake.
+In 2019, Kentucky declared "War on Carp" and started to use electrofishing and sonic devices to remove 5 million pounds of Asian carp from Lake Barkley and Kentucky Lake.

-Electro-fishing has become an extensive technique in population management of Asian carp throughout the Midwest's river systems.
-It involves the use of electric waves that stun (non-lethally) the invasive fish at the surface of the water, where fisherman can then corral them into net and remove from the ecosystem.
-Electro-fishing is also safe for the native species of fish that cohabit the waters where it is implemented, because they avoid the electro-fishing boats by diving deeper into the water column, where as the carp jump near the surface, getting stunned in the process.
+Electrofishing has become an extensive technique for managing Asian carp populations throughout the Midwest's river systems.
+It involves using electric waves to stun (non-lethally) invasive fish at the water's surface, where fishermen can then corral them into a net and remove them from the ecosystem.
+Electrofishing is also safe for the native species of fish that cohabit the waters where it is implemented, because they avoid the electrofishing boats by diving deeper into the water column, where as the carp jump near the surface, getting stunned in the process.

-There have been conclusive results that have proven electro-fishing to be an effective and efficient way to manage the Asian carp invasion in Midwestern waterways.
-A typical electro-fishing boat can shock 100 carp per minute of fishing utilizing 110–500 volts of electricity, the fish captured are then humanely killed, and used as food or fertilizer for crops.
+Conclusive results have shown that electrofishing is an effective and efficient method for managing the Asian carp invasion in Midwestern waterways.
+A typical electrofishing boat can shock 100 carp per minute of fishing, using 110–500 volts.
+The fish captured are then humanely killed and used as food or fertilizer for crops.
 However, the technique has sparked questions about potential negative impacts that it may have on the rivers' ecosystems.
-If electro-fishing boats go over spawning grounds for native fish, it could potentially cause harm to fish embryos.
+If electrofishing boats go over spawning grounds for native fish, it could potentially cause harm to fish embryos.

 Branding

 In June 2022, the Illinois Department of Natural Resources announced a campaign to rebrand Asian carp as Copi, which is a clipping of "copious", referring to the large amount of the fish in the US.
 This branding work was completed in 2022 by Span.
 The Copi renaming is a part of a Federal and state initiative to get the public to eat the invasive fish, decrease its numbers in Midwestern waterways, and prevent its introduction to the Great Lakes.

 The United States Environmental Protection Agency (EPA)'s Great Lakes Restoration Initiative (GLRI) is funding the Copi rebrand of Asian carp.

-Success of the Copi rebrand of the invasive fish will be measured using pounds of removal as the key metric.
-Removal was projected to total 6,000,000 lbs at launch of the Copi rebrand, and increase to 12,000,000 in the first year following.
-Removal at 2 months from launch exceeded 10,000,000 lbs, on pace to beat year 1 projections.
+The success of the Copi rebrand of the invasive fish will be measured by pounds removed.
+Removal was projected to total six million pounds at the launch of the Copi rebrand, and increase to 12 million pounds in the first year following.
+Removal at two months from launch exceeded ten million pounds and is on pace to beat year one projections.